-If you’re a new manager, here are the exact one-on-one meeting questions, agenda template, and approach you can take for your first one-on-one meeting with an employee.
+If you’re a new manager, here are the exact 1-on-1 meeting questions, agenda template, and approach you can take for your first 1:1 meeting with an employee.

 But how exactly should you hold this first one-on-one meeting with an employee?
 Have no fear 🙂 I’ll share what we’ve learned from over six years of research and working with 15,000+ managers and employees…